How to Prepare for a Career Fair

 - Looking for an internship, co-op or entry-level job?
 Take action before the fair!

-- ePACK. get into the system to be considered for postings and interviews.
+- Apply for positions in ePACK to be considered for postings and interviews.

 - Co-op orientation: attend a session to begin the process.

 - Reserve a minimum of 2 hours for the fair.
 Check with faculty before missing class.